 The network address cannot be used on a computer as an IP address because it’s being used to “define” the network.

 The broadcast address cannot be used on a computer as an IP address because it’s used by broadcast applications.
 A broadcast is an IP packet that will be received by all devices in your network.

-So how do we recognize these two IP addresses that we cannot use?
-Let me give you an example for this:
+So, how do we recognize these two IP addresses we cannot use?
+Let me give you an example of this:

 Let’s use the Class C range and our IP address 192.168.1.1.

-So 192.168.1.0 is the network address in this case and we are unable to use this IP address for computers.
-If we set all the bits to 1 we’ll have a broadcast IP address and we also cannot use this for computers:
+So 192.168.1.0 is the network address in this case, and we cannot use this IP address for computers.
+If we set all the bits to 1, we’ll have a broadcast IP address, and we also cannot use this for computers:

-- Set all the host bits to 0 gives you the network address.
+- Setting all the host bits to 0 gives you the network address.

-- Set all the host bits to 1 gives you the broadcast address.
+- Setting all the host bits to 1 gives you the broadcast address.

 - These 2 IP addresses we cannot use for computers.